tomaskraus/not-predicate/README.md

 # not-predicate

 Predicate negation.
-A predicate that returns a negation of the original predicate:
+A predicate that negates a result of its predicate argument:

 ```ts
 import {not} from 'not-predicate';